+ Buddha’Licious Restaurant in Corolla, North Carolina

 But this summer there was just no time.

 So I’m rewinding to last year … to cheer myself up, and also because this Red-Miso Salmon recipe is way too good not to share with you!

 Yep!
 Today we’re living it up a little on memory lane, with the big BeaChappeLooza bash of 2016 … and our discovery of Corolla’s Buddha’Licious restaurant and its you-have-GOT-to-try this Red-Miso Salmon.

 Buddha’Licious … Our New Absolute Must

-Tucked inconspicuously along one side of Corolla’s Monteray Plaza, Buddha’Licious is an inspired take on oceanside fare.
+Tucked inconspicuously along one side of Corolla’s Monteray Plaza, Buddha’Licious was an inspired take on oceanside fare.

-Oh sure … you can find your perfectly fresh fish, your local ingredients.
+Oh sure … you could find your perfectly fresh fish, your local ingredients.
 But we’re not talking fish fry and hush puppies here.

-This is a knock-your-socks-off culinary adventure through the flavors and techniques of Southeast Asia, which NC-native Chef Todd Bryant seamlessy integrates with a little Southern U.S. twist.
+This was a knock-your-socks-off culinary adventure through the flavors and techniques of Southeast Asia, which NC-native Chef Todd Bryant seamlessy integrated with a little Southern U.S. twist.